HorizenOfficial/horizen-docs/docs/6-darkswap/01-overview.md

 - MEV bots exploiting network latency.
 - Sandwich attacks that increase trading costs.
 - Front-running tactics that harm regular traders.

-### Position in the Singularity ecosystem

-DarkSwap is built for seamless integration with Singularity’s broader privacy stack but operates independently with its own landing page, social presence, and a trader-focused newsletter.

 ## 2. Key Features